1jour1vin

 Viticulture

-traditional and neat
+traditional and meticulous

-Grape harvest
+Grape Harvest

-manual in 12kg crates
+hand-packed in 12-kg crates

-Alcoholic fermentation in stainless steel tanks for approximately 8 days at a maximum temperature of 30°C. Maceration for 2 to 4 weeks, depending on the tanks and grape varieties.
+Alcoholic fermentation in stainless steel tanks for approximately 8 days at a maximum temperature of 30°C. Maceration for 2 to 4 weeks, depending on the tanks and grape varieties

 Livestock farming

-12 months in 25% new barrels and 75% barrels aged 1 to 3 years
+Aged for 12 months in 25% new barrels and 75% barrels aged 1 to 3 years

 Alcohol content